Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Conclusions

 \section{Conclusions}

-We consider the problem of estimating the average treatment effect when units in an experiment may interfere with other units.
-The interference pattern is represented by an edge-weighted network, where the weights denote the magnitude of interference between a pair of units.
-Based on previous literature \citep{saveski2017detecting,pouget2019hierachicaltesting}, we propose a mixed experiment design that combines two commonly used methods: cluster-based randomization and Bernoulli randomization.
-We propose an unbiased estimator for the average treatment effect and establish upper and lower bounds on the variance of this estimator.
-Both the known edge weights case and the unknown edge weights case are studied.
-Moreover, we show the consistency and asymptotic normality of the proposed estimator given the network satisfies certain sparsity conditions.
+We consider the problem of estimating the total treatment effect when units in an experiment may interfere with other units.
+The interference pattern is represented by an edge-weighted network, where the weights denote the magnitude of interference between a pair of units. {We investigate a novel approach that leverages Bernoulli randomization to eliminate the bias inherent in cluster-based randomization when the network clustering is imperfect.} Building upon previous works \citep{saveski2017detecting, pouget2019hierachicaltesting}, we propose a mixed experimental design that combines both randomization strategies simultaneously.

+{For the case when the interference is known, we introduce an unbiased mixed estimator for the total treatment effect.
+We analyze the variance of this estimator and develop a greedy clustering algorithm to minimize its asymptotic variance.
+Furthermore, we establish upper and lower bounds on the variance of the mixed estimator under this clustering algorithm, which represent novel contributions to this area of research.}

+{For the case when the interference is unknown, we provide a sufficient condition under which the mixed estimator remains unbiased.
+Additionally, we design an algorithm that meets this condition and guarantees consistent estimation with a mean squared error (MSE) of $O\left(\frac{d^3}{np(1-p)}\right)$.
+This performance matches the asymptotic behavior of the pseudo inverse estimator \citep{eichhorn2024pseudo-inverse} under a linear model.}

+Finally, we discuss the inferential properties of the proposed estimator, showing that it achieves asymptotic normality under certain sparsity conditions in the network structure.
+These results contribute to the broader understanding of causal inference under network interference and provide practical tools for unbiased and efficient estimation in real-world experimental settings.